SirHeads/phoenix_hypervisor_scripts/phoenix_hypervisor_setup_drdevstral.txt

     fi

     local docker_check_cmd="
-        if command -v docker >/dev/null 2>&1 && systemctl is-active --quiet docker; then echo '[SUCCESS] Docker is installed and running' exit 0
+set -e
-        else
+if command -v docker >/dev/null 2>&1 && systemctl is-active --quiet docker; then
-            echo '[ERROR] Docker is not installed or not running' exit 1
+    echo '[SUCCESS] Docker is installed and running' exit 0 else
-        fi
+    echo '[ERROR] Docker is not installed or not running' exit 1 fi
 "
-    if retry_command 3 30 "pct exec $container_id -- bash -c '$docker_check_cmd'" 2>&1 | tee -a "$PHOENIX_LOG_FILE"; then
+    if pct_exec_with_retry "$container_id" "$docker_check_cmd"; then
         log_info "validate_final_setup: Docker is installed and running in container $container_id" ((checks_passed++))
     else